Complete guide to bottom-up watering plant container gardens

 I also find that the plant container will stay moist for longer when it has been watered from the bottom up because the whole container gets moisture rather than the water potentially falling down the sides.

-Also, if you have new seedlings or microgreens then you need to bottom up water, I destroyed many seedlings by watering them and crushing their dainty stems by accident.
+Also, if you have new seedlings or microgreens then you need bottom-up watering.
+I once destroyed many seedlings by watering them and crushing their dainty stems by accident.
 Oops!

 See below for some commonly asked questions about bottom up watering